 Descriptive statistics were initially utilized to explore frequencies and distribution of different baseline parameters in the studied cohort.
 Chi-Squared testing was then used to explore the distribution of baseline characteristics between Asian Americans and other racial subgroups in the United States.

 Kaplan-Meier analysis and log-rank testing were utilized to explore the overall and disease-free survival differences according to the race of the patients.
 Univariate and multivariate Cox regression analyses were then used to explore factors affecting overall and disease-free survivals.
 Factors with P < 0.05 in univariate analysis were subsequently included into multivariate analysis.
-SPSS statistics (version 20; IBM; NY) was used to execute all statistical procedures.
+SPSS statistics (version 20; IBM; Armonk, NY, United States) was used to execute all statistical procedures.
 P < 0.05 was used as an indicator of statistical significance.

 RESULTS